Music Library Features

 powered up again.

-You can adjust the display's brightness, contrast, color, hue, and dimmer
+You can adjust the display's brightness, contrast, and dimmer

 Display Dimming: The LCD screen dims to a preset level when the vehicle's lights are turned